bennettdragondemos/transcript_sim_demo/README.md

 ```
 deactivate
 ```
-You could also use conda, which does help in certain circumstances when you want to configure pytorch to certain GPU models (https://pytorch.org/get-started/locally/).

 ### The install script
 The installation can be taken care of by running:
 ```
 ./install.sh
 ```
-This will install everything and download the necessary nltk modules.
+This will install the libraries and download the necessary nltk modules.

 ## Running
-To run the demo, first copy your XML files into a directory `bullock_transcripts`.
+To run the demo, ensure that your XML files are in a directory `bullock_transcripts`, in the same directory as the script.
 Now, you can run the script:
 ```
 python transcript_sim.py bullock_transcripts
 ```